-The first simulation consisted of a discharge process with a forced unbalanced condition in the SCs' voltages to verify the embedded proportional controller working in the buck-mode.
+The first simulation consists of a discharge process with a forced unbalanced condition in the SCs' voltages to verify the embedded proportional controller working in the buck mode.
 The converter was delivering 10kW to a resistive load.
 The initial voltage difference was 100mV between the six plotted SC voltages.
-Fig. 37.a shows the voltage of these six SCs of the whole chain.
-Notice that at around 0.3 s after the discharging process started, the voltage difference was reduced around 10mV between the maximum and minimum, which is small enough to consider that the SCs are balanced.
+Fig. 33.a shows the voltage of these six SCs of the whole chain.
+Notice that at around 0.3 seconds after the discharging process started, the voltage difference was reduced to around 10mV between the maximum and minimum, which is small enough to consider that the SCs are balanced.
 Although the SCs were initially unbalanced, v{MMC} stayed stable the entire time while the embedded proportional controller was balancing the SCs.
 This test also validates the wide input voltage operating range of each SM, from 2.7V to 1.4V.
-Notice that the voltage output (v{MMC}) is slightly reduced when SC voltage is lower than 1.5V.
+Notice that the voltage output (v{MMC}) is slightly reduced when the SC voltage is lower than 1.5V.
 In addition, some distortion can be seen in the voltage zero-crossing due to the branch shifting.

-The second simulation consisted of connecting the MMC to the grid in order to validate the 4-quadrant operation in the buck-mode.
-Fig. 37.b demonstrates the capabilities of the MMC under different angles and amplitudes, as shown Fig. 34.b and Fig. 34.c.
+The second simulation consisted of connecting the MMC to the grid to validate the 4-quadrant operation in the buck-mode.
+Fig. 33.b demonstrates the capabilities of the MMC under different angles and amplitudes, as shown in Fig. 30.b and Fig. 30.c.
 In the simulations, the angles and amplitudes were controlled by I{REF_dq} .
 Thus, different power transfers are obtained.
-In order to do that a simulation test bench was created based on Fig. 35.b.
-Fig. 37.b shows the voltage in two SMs from different half branches (top and bottom), i{MMC} and ν{MMC} .
+In order to do that a simulation test bench was created based on Fig. 31.b.
+Fig. 33.b shows the voltage in two SMs from different half branches (top and bottom), i{MMC} and v{MMC} .
 In the first interval, the MMC delivers 4kVAr of reactive power with $I{REF_dq}=(I{REF_d}, I{REF_q})=(0, 25A)$.
-Then the MMC absorbs 4kVAr, so $I{REF_dq}=(0, -25A)$.
-Then at t=1s, active power is delivered, so for 0.2s the system delivers 4kW-3.2kVAr, $I{REF_dq}=(25A, -20A)$.
-After that the reactive current is set to zero and only active power is delivered.
+Then at t=1s, active power is delivered, so for 0.2s the system delivers 4kW-

+3.2kVAr, I{REF_dq} =(25A, -20A).
+After that, the reactive current is set to zero and only active power is delivered.
 Lastly, 4kW of active power is absorbed.
 This test shows the MMC absorbing and delivering active and reactive power.
 Notice the balancing process in the SC voltages and the increase and decrease in SC voltages when absorbing and delivering power, respectively.

-The third simulation (Fig. 37.c) was performed to validate the boost-mode (or absorbing mode), recharging the SC in each SM from 0.75V to 2.25V.
-This was performed using the test bench of Fig. 35, in boost mode.
-Then the MMC was commanded to switch to the buck-mode (or delivering mode) and the MMC output voltage, v{MMC_ref} (t) was controlled to delivered reactive power.
+The third simulation (Fig. 33.c) was performed to validate the boost mode (or absorbing mode), recharging the SC in each SM from 0.75V to 2.25V.
+This was performed using the test bench of Fig. 31, in boost mode.
+Then the MMC was commanded to switch to the buck mode (or delivering mode) and the MMC output voltage, v{MMC_ref} (t) was controlled to deliver reactive power.
 Notice that current distortion was augmented when the MMC was delivering reactive power; this is mainly because the SMs turned the active clamp on and off when the current was being absorbed from the grid and delivered to the SCs.